Best Voice AI Models in May 2026: STT, TTS, and Voice Agent Stack

 ElevenLabs v3 Multilingual.
 Voice quality and cloning leader

 The category-defining model for voice quality and cloning.
-ElevenLabs has dominated the high-end voice synthesis space since 2023 and v3 is their current flagship.
+ElevenLabs has been the high-end voice synthesis benchmark since 2023, and v3 is positioned here as the quality-first option.

 Specs: